sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 == sage-combinat ==

-sage-combinat is a collection of experimental patches #link# (i.e. extensions) on top of sage, developed by a community in algebraic combinatorics.
+sage-combinat is a collection of experimental patches (i.e. extensions) on top of sage, developed by a community in algebraic combinatorics.
 Its main purpose is to improve sage as an extensible toolbox for computer exploration, and foster